Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 In Tesla’s quarterly and annual filings, Tesla disclosed all debt obligations, both current and long-term, in a table as shown below.

-There are multiple columns specified in the above table such as “Net Carrying Value”, “Unpaid Principal Balance”, “Unused Committed Amount”, “Contractual Interest Rates” and “Contractual Maturity Date”.
+There are multiple columns specified in the above table, such as “Net Carrying Value”, “Unpaid Principal Balance”, “Unused Committed Amount”, “Contractual Interest Rates”, and “Contractual Maturity Date”.

 The “Unpaid Principal Balance” will be the main subject of our discussion in this article.
+This column specifies the total payment due, including the amount of debt and the expected interest expenses.

 Keep in mind that the unpaid principal amount can fluctuate from quarter to quarter, depending on whether Tesla has paid down the debt or drawn on more debt.